donn-majidi/sfclubunibo-arch-fv/README.md

 - models: 1-D array of model instances.
 - window_size: Number of observations in each rolling estimation window.
 - forecast_horizon: Forecast horizon h to evaluate.
-- alpha: Significance level for Value at Risk and Expected Shortfall forecasting.
+- alpha: Array of significance levels for Value at Risk and Expected Shortfall forecasting.
 This parameter is optional, if not passed, VaR and ES forecasts will not be computed.
 - align: Index alignment method: 'origin' or 'target'.
 Default is 'origin'.

 Compare: